Weekly meal plan

 Tuesday: Salmon with grilled broccolini.
-Simply roasted salmon with salt and pepper, and 2-3 minutes under broiler to give it some crispiness and same with the veggies....
+Simply roast the salmon with salt and pepper, and place it for 2-3 minutes under broiler to give it some crispiness and same with the veggies....

 Wednesday: Seeded chicken tenders, with a cucumber and tomato salad.
 I read about this while ago and cannot remember where...
 You mix the breadcrumbs with some mixed seeds, dip them in egg whites first and then in the seeds and cook them on each side until golden brown.....
 I can make an easy cucumber and tomato salad with avocado, a drizzle of olive oil and some lemon, salt and pepper!

 Friday: Asian steamed fish with veggies.
 I read about something similar in the NYT this week-end and it reminded me if a recipe I had a few summers ago with my parents.
 Basically you cook some fish in a nice flavored veggie broth (with ginger and garlic) with some mushrooms, peas and add some rice also if you want...
 The fish only needs to cook for a couple of minutes so it goes really fast, plus I have some cooked rice stored in my freezer so that will speed things up as well.
 Regarding how it goes, I promise to share it, meanwhile I am linking the NYT recipe.